 It's Thanksgiving!
 Which means eating too much delicious food, drinking copious amounts, and getting together with loved ones.
-What better way to spend time with friends and family, than to play a fantastic board game or two?
+And what better way to spend time with those that matter to you than to play a fantastic Thanksgiving board game or two?
 Or three, or four...or even more!

 What games should you play?
 A good board game at Thanksgiving should be fun for everyone, regardless of age or tabletop experience.
-This means that accessibility and brevity takes precedent (which is also the case for these beginner games as well), as it's rare that large groups of friends or families will want to spend several hours on an epic strategy game.
+This means that accessibility and brevity takes precedent (which is also the case for these beginner games as well), as it's rare that large groups will want to spend several hours on an epic strategy game.

 Best board games to play at Thanksgiving